cirosantilli/db/mysql.md

 since `32767 == 0x8FFF` is the largest possible value.

-###decimal
+### DECIMAL

 Represents decimal fractions precisely unlike floats.

 For example, 0.3 cannot be represented precisely with floating point numbers since its binary representation is infinite.

 This is important for example in financial computations, where errors can add up and make a big difference on the resulting output.

-###date
+### DATE

 Holds a year / month / day date.

-Any punctuation char can be used as input delimiers:
+Any punctuation char can be used as input delimiters:

     CREATE TABLE dates (d DATE);
     INSERT INTO dates VALUES ('2001-01-03');